Maconcourt: Geography

 Maconcourt is a rural village that retains many traditional features.
 It is positioned on the northern edge of the department, adjacent to the Meurthe-et-Moselle department, some forty-five kilometres (twenty-nine miles) to the northwest of Épinal and fifty kilometres to the south-southwest of Nancy in the Upper Santois district.
 The Autoroute A31 runs south-north some six kilometres (four miles) to the west of the village, although in order to access this autoroute it is necessary to drive further, to Houécourt.

+Population

+Inhabitants are known as Maconcurtiens in French.